-At University of Staffordshire, assessments are the main way for you to demonstrate to us that learning has occurred.
+At Staffordshire University, assessments are the main way for you to demonstrate to us that learning has occurred.
 We need to make sure that you have the best opportunity to show us what you have learned.
 We also have to make sure that you submit your work, and that it is up to the standard we expect.